EcmSpy-Cable for PDA

 So far, ECMSpy is only supported on PalmOS for PDA.
 Many different connector adaptors and cables are provided to connect to the PDA.
 Additionally, the Palm PDA provides different serial interface connectors; some work with the standard RS232 interface (known from PCs), others support the TTL interface, as it is known in the world of microcontrollers and electronics.

 When no user input is detected, It is quite common for PDA to power-off automaticaly after a given amount of time, to conserve battery life.
 On some PDA this feature can be turned off when the device is connected to an external power supply.
 The serial voltage converter (RS232 to TTL) requires an external power supply as well, which can also be used to supply the PDA at the same time.
 PIN 4, on the Diagnostics Connector of the Buell ECM provides a handy supply of on average 12 Volts.
 This can be used as power source for the serial voltage converter as well as supplying the PDA at the same time.
+There are also some small applications available for PalmOS, that make the PDA run longer than in the stock setup.

 Only a handful of components are needed for the Converter and Supply electronics, which can be easily obtained from electronics suppliers such as Maplins and RS Components (both in the UK).
 The grouping-together and building of these components can also be placed on a pre-drilled assembly board, equally available from the aforementioned companies.
 If you require a smaller form factor unit then you will need to create (etch) your own cicuit board.